Fiona Morgan, Operations Manager

 I am the mother of teenage twin boys, one of whom is profoundly deaf and has bilateral cochlear implants.
 I really appreciated the services of Me too & Co when my children were small and found it a wonderful source of support.
 As a family we have experienced the frustrations and difficulties of the SEND system and battling for the needs of your child, both in education and the NHS.
 I have been involved in the background of Me too & Co for some time and am relishing my front-line position, working with families to provide support for their wide range of needs.

-Having previously worked as a marketing director in language training, since having a child with a disability, I have moved into the charity sector, working for a heritage charity and now a children’s charity.
+Having previously worked in management and marketing in the private education sector, since having a child with a disability, I have moved into the voluntary sector, working for a heritage charity and now a children’s charity.
 My experience includes being involved in organising events for CICS (the Cochlear Implanted Children’s Support Group), as secretary of the PTA for Mary Hare Primary School for Deaf Children and Membership Secretary for Twickenham Twins Club.
-I was involved in establishing “Little Heaven”, a special church service for children with additional needs and I run activities for children and young people in the Richmond Team Ministry.
+I was involved in establishing “Little Heaven”, a special church service for children with additional needs and I run activities for children and young people and represent families on the PCC of the Richmond Team Ministry.
 I enjoy releasing both my creativity and tensions on clay in my ceramics class and using my languages in travel abroad whenever the opportunity allows!

 I am responsible for: